whataboutpets/minimal-mistakes/_posts/rabbits/2016-02-14-what-do-rabbits-eat.md

 <img src="{{ site.url }}/assets/images/food/grapes.jpg" alt="grapes" class="align-right">

-Grapes are grown all over the world and aside from being used for wine production they are a popular between-meal snack for us humans.
+Grapes are grown all over the world and aside from being used for wine production, they are a popular between-meal snack for us humans.
 They are actually [a kind of berry](https://en.wikipedia.org/wiki/Grape){:target="_blank"} and come in many colors, including green, red, black, yellow, pink, and purple.

 Grapes taste sweet as they are **packed with natural sugar**.
 And because of this, most bunnies will love to eat them.
-However as with other fruit, it is important to consider grapes as **occasional treats** that complete a healthy rabbit diet.
+However, as with other fruit, it is important to consider grapes as **occasional treats** that complete a healthy rabbit diet.

 Before offering the grapes, **rinse them thoroughly with running water** as many grape vineyards will rely on pesticides to keep their grapes safe from bugs.
 Then simply remove the grapes from the cluster and feed them as a whole.